 cognitive-decline

-For years, there has been a misconception that declining mental and physical performance are a normal part of the aging process.
-Aviv Clinics holistic mind-body medical program is blowing that myth out of the water.
+For years, there has been a misconception that declining mental and physical performance is a normal part of the aging process.
+Aviv Clinics’ personalized medical program is changing that outdated notion.

 Woman recieving treatment in Aviv Hyperbaric oxygen chamber

-Aviv’s comprehensive medical program is an immersive and highly personalized program that can combine HBOT sessions, cognitive and physical training, and nutritional and lifestyle coaching to leverage the body’s regenerative abilities.
-In-depth assessments, analytics and a full physiologic evaluation result in a comprehensive plan that is customized to each person’s health improvement goals.
+Aviv’s medical program is an immersive and highly individualized program that can combine therapies like HBOT, cognitive exercises, physical training, and nutritional and lifestyle coaching to leverage the body’s regenerative abilities.
+Each comprehensive treatment plan is customized to our clients’ health conditions and improvement goals.

-As we age, our bodies become less efficient in being able to channel oxygen to generate the necessary energy to recover from injury and illness.
-Boosting the body’s oxygen concentration levels helps improve performance, memory, attention span, focus and other brain-related executive functions, as well as regenerating body tissue, helping healthy aging adults live their best life at any age.
+As we age, our bodies become less efficient at channeling oxygen to generate the necessary energy to recover from injury and illness.
+Boosting the body’s oxygen concentration levels helps improve performance, memory, attention, focus, and other brain-related executive functions, as well as regenerating body tissue, helping healthy aging adults live their best life at any age.

 Comedian George Burns once said, “You can’t help getting older, but you don’t have to get old.”
 Advances in medical science, including hyperbaric medicine, have made that statement truer than ever.
 At Aviv, we treat aging as a reversible condition, not an inevitability.